doc4d/docs/docs/Develop/structure-indexes.md

   It is possible to associate both a standard index and a keyword index with Alpha and Text fields (when stored in the records).
 4D will use the appropriate index depending on the context.

 - When you associate this type of index with a Picture field, searches among keywords associated with pictures (metadata) are greatly accelerated.
 Warning: Picture keyword indexes are exclusively based on metadata of the IPTC/Keywords type.
 These types of metadata are supported in particular by the TIFF and JPEG formats (note that BMP, PNG and GIF do not support them).
 Other types of metadata are not managed by indexing.
   Keyword indexes for pictures are updated automatically by 4D each time the Picture field is saved (when a record is created or modified, when data is imported, and so on).
-Metadata of the IPTC/Keywords type are indexed automatically by 4D when they are found in the picture (you do not have to call the **SET PICTURE METADATA** command to include them in the index of the Picture field).
+Metadata of the IPTC/Keywords type are indexed automatically by 4D when they are found in the picture (you do not have to call the [`SET PICTURE METADATA`](../commands/set-picture-metadata) command to include them in the index of the Picture field).

-You can use the **DISTINCT VALUES** command to get the list of keywords contained in an keywords index.
+You can use the [`DISTINCT VALUES`](../commands/distinct-values) command to get the list of keywords contained in an keywords index.

-You use picture or text keyword indexes through the **%** operator: this operator must be placed in the query or sort formulas in order to specifically use an index value.
+You use picture or text keyword indexes through the [`%` operator](../Concepts/dt_string.md#keywords): this operator must be placed in the query or sort formulas in order to specifically use an index value.
 For example:

 ```4d
 QUERY([PICTURES];[PICTURES]Photos %"cats")
 // look for photos associated with the cats keyword
 ```

-This works the same way for all the query and order by commands: **QUERY BY FORMULA**, **QUERY SELECTION**, **ORDER BY**, etc.
+This works the same way for all the query and order by commands: [`QUERY BY FORMULA`](../commands/query-by-formula), [`QUERY SELECTION`](../commands/query-selection), [`ORDER BY`](../commands/order-by), etc.

-For more information about how the % operator works and about keyword searches, refer to *Comparison Operators* in the 4D Language Reference manual.
+### Vector index

+A vector index can be associated to an Object type field that was configured as a `4D.Vector` [class](./field-properties.md#class).
+Configuring

 ## Index List